 Buying electronics in Hong Kong's legendary electronic shops lining Nathan Road and the Mongkok area is an age-old practice for tech-lovers and curious visitors alike.
 Hong Kong has long been a prime destination for hawkeyed shoppers buying cheap electronics.
 Prices are not as cheap as they were ten or even five years ago, but, if you're willing to take a chance on an independent retailer and are ready to haggles, there is still money to be saved here.

 You should also distinguish parallel imports from good old-fashioned scams.
 While most of the independent sellers are honest brokers, the area does have its rogues.

 Open the Box

 Also, make sure the product is available in your home country.
 If it's not, repairing it there will prove difficult and will make a significant dent in your bank account if you have to take it to a specialist.

 If you are buying a parallel import, it's likely the warranty from the manufacturer won't be valid at home.
 That means you won't be able to get a free repair if something goes wrong.

 If you are heading to some of the smaller shops, be sure to get a base price from one of Hong Kong's major retailers, such as Fortress.
 This lets you know what price to expect while you're searching.
 It will also help you gauge what is a bargain and what isn't.
 You're dealing in a foreign currency, and sellers have been known to take advantage of tourists' poor knowledge of the HK$ to USD exchange rate.

 This is a must in independent stores.
 Prices are usually set artificially high, and if you don't bargain you may as well be mugging yourself.
-Having 10% off the price is an absolute minimum while a 20% discount is what you should aim for.
+Getting 10% off the price is an absolute minimum while a 20% discount is what you should aim for.
 Know maximum amount you're willing to purchase the item for before you start bargaining and give a first offer below that number.
 Just don't start too far below or you may anger the seller